marclop/apm-server/testing/benchmark/scaling/README.md

 OTLPTraces-512                   37.8k ± 4%                   46.1k ± 1%   +22.09%  (p=0.100 n=3+3)
 ```

-However, the response time was still extremely high (see the rightmost module in the distribution, going up to 30 seconds!).
+However, the response time was still extremely high (see the rightmost module in the distribution, going up and above 30
-It may be that the buffered size (FlushBytes) is too big and the bulk requests that are being sent to Elasticsearch are too
+seconds!).
+It may be that the buffered size (FlushBytes) is too high and bulk requests sent to Elasticsearch are too big
-big as well, resulting in increased processing time.
+as well, resulting in increased processing time.

-At this point, the CPU usage still remained around 30-45%.
+At this point, the CPU usage for the APM Server remained around 30-45%.

-#### 1B: FlushBytes is too high
+#### 1b: FlushBytes is too high

-Next, multiple APM Server builds were created and benchmarked, 3, 2 and 1 megabytes was tested as the FlushBytes setting,
+Next, multiple APM Server builds were created and benchmarked, `3`, `2` and `1` megabytes was tested as the FlushBytes
-with 10, 15 and 20 indexers.
+setting, with 10, 15 and 20 indexers.
 Last, 40 available indexers was also tested for the smallest 1mb FlushBytes setting.

-The detailed results are present in the branch, but in summary, 1MB flushes with 20 available indexers resulted in the
+The detailed results are present in the branch, but in summary, `1MB` flushes with `20` available indexers resulted in
-better throughpuyt (+6.5%), and also lowered response times as it would be expected with smaller bulk request sizes.
+better throughput (`+6.5%`), and lower response times as it would be expected with smaller bulk request sizes.
-Increasing the number of available indexers to 40 resulted in 12.5% more throughput in total.
-The overall indexer
+Increasing the number of available indexers to `40` resulted in `12.5%` more throughput but the overall bulk indexer
-utilization was lower for the 40 available indexers for the OTLP bechmark.
+utilization was lower for the `40` available indexers for the OTLP bechmark.

 ```console
 # 5MB flushes with 20 available indexers vs 1MB flushes with 20 available indexers